‘True partners’ in excellence: Alumni couple pledges additional $500K to college

 “Brian and Cortney are more than amazing alumni and philanthropists; they are true partners in our quest to produce the absolute best finance graduates in the nation," Hartline said.
 "They’ve been in our students’ shoes, and they understand where we are going.
 For that we are eternally grateful to them.”

-Brian and Cortney dated throughout their time in the College of Business.
+The couple dated throughout their time in the college.
 After graduating, Brian worked for Merrill Lynch, then for First Union Corporation, which later became Wells Fargo.
 In 2004, he founded Crown Asset Management, a professional receivables management and purchasing company that specializes in the purchase and liquidation of distressed consumer receivables.

 During her time at FSU, Cortney worked for Capital City Bank and later for First Union Bank, where she continued her career and became a successful mortgage consultant.